stephenh/stephenh.github.com/drafts/sane-rich-uis.markdown

       basicProperty("currentTab");
 {: class=brush:java}

-Since we have an abstraction around the value instead of just the value, we can now setup declarations around this abstraction, this property, and not just the value itself.
+Since we have an abstraction around the value instead of just the value, we can now setup declarations around the abstraction, the property, and not just the value itself.

-To see how well this works out, let's reexamine our 3 behaviors, and how they can be translated into declarations:
+To see how well this works out, we can re-examine our 3 behaviors, and see how they can be translated into declarations.
+(We'll use Tessell's DSL, but the same abstractions could be done in any MVC framework.)

 * "When I am the current tab, show my panel" can look like: